HMV launches its own label 1921 Records, announces first signing

 HMV reached its 100th anniversary last year.
 As part of the celebrations, Ed Sheeran performed a special in-store concert at the HMV Empire in Coventry.
 The company also opened shops in 10 new locations.

-In 2019, HMV closed 27 of its shops after falling into administration.
+In 2019, HMV closed 27 of its stores after falling into administration.
 Putnam, an entrepreneur and owner of Canadian chain Sunrise, secured a rescue deal for HMV at the time and has since been plotting ways to revive it.